 For example, if they like baseball, mention it in the conversation.
 Either open the conversation with this or relate it to what you discuss.
 It makes your conversation stand out above anyone else they speak with.

-So, now you have a 10-minute plan to research your prospect and stand out in your prospect call.
-This is only one step in a 5-step checklist I’ve created for closing more deals.
-You should grab your copy of this easy-to-use tool here.
+So, now you have a 10-minute plan to research your prospect and stand out during your prospect call.

 I'm thrilled to have the chance to teach you everything I know about making lots of money in what I think is the greatest job on planet earth: COPYWRITING!